Cuenca, Spain – an amazing (and underrated) weekend getaway

 Nobody talks about it much, with most of the guiris preferring beaten-track destinations like Barcelona or Sevilla.

-(When I decide I no longer want to have friends, I’ll finally write that article about how Barcelona is totally overrated.)
+(When I decide I no longer want to have friends, I’ll finally write that article about how Barcelona is totally overrated.
+And how the beach sucks.)

-The first time I went to Cuenca – and every time thereafter – I’ve just been shocked at the beauty of the city, the architecture, the landscapes and more.
+The first time I went to Cuenca – and every time thereafter – I’ve just been shocked at the beauty of the city, the architecture, the landscapes in the surrounding areas and more.

 And did I mention they have good food too?